Jamie Hersch

 Jamie Hersch (born May 25, 1987) is an American journalist for the NHL Network and the MLB Network, where she hosts the NHL Network show On the Fly and on an occasion the MLB Network version Quick Pitch.
+Hersch is married with two kids: a son named Brooks Russell (born April 22, 2019) and a girl named Cadence Marciana (born July 22, 2021).
+She is a fan of the Minnesota Twins and the Minnesota Wild.

 Early life and education

 Hersch was born and raised in Champlin, Minnesota, where she spent time figure skating.
 Her mom was a speech/language pathologist with the Anoka-Hennepin school district's early intervention program.
 Hersch was first interested in broadcasting by watching Michele Tafoya on Monday Night Football.
 Hersch started covering sports events in high school.
 She graduated from Champlin Park High School in 2005.
 She graduated from the University of Southern California magna cum laude in 2009.
 While at USC, Hersch covered the USC athletic teams, had a number of positions at the campus TV Station, and was third place in 2009 Hearst Broadcast Competition winning one thousand dollars.